-FHA Borrowers Receiving Downpayment Assistance Paid More
+FHA Borrowers Receiving Downpayment Assistance Gifts Paid More

-The ineligible loans with the required premium interest rates imposed on FHA borrowers resulted in higher monthly mortgage payments, compared to qualified FHA borrowers not receiving downpayment assistance.
-In addition, the premium interest rates placed the burden of funding the downpayment assistance program on the borrower.

-This practice put an unnecessary burden on borrowers who otherwise would not have been eligible for an FHA mortgage loan.
-Neither loanDepot nor the seven program finance agencies required disclosure to borrowers that the downpayment assistance received came with a higher than market interest rate (premium rate).
+The ineligible loans with the required premium interest rates imposed on FHA borrowers resulted in higher monthly mortgage payments, compared to those of qualified FHA borrowers who did not receive downpayment assistance.
+In addition, the premium interest rates placed the burden of funding the downpayment assistance program squarely on the borrower, which put an unnecessary burden on borrowers who otherwise would not have been eligible for an FHA mortgage loan.
+Neither loanDepot nor Golden State required disclosure to the borrowers that the downpayment assistance received came with a higher than market interest rate (premium rate).
 Although a borrower may have discussed the premium rate with the lender during the origination process, there was no assurance that borrowers were fully aware of the premium rate and its impact on their FHA mortgage loan.